Water Quality Monitoring

 In order to assess the quality of Delaware's surface waters, the state's bays, ponds, streams, and rivers are monitored on a regular basis.
 Much of the monitoring is done by DNREC, though other groups, including federal agencies, academic institutions, and citizen volunteer monitoring programs, also contribute to these efforts.

-Delaware's Surface Water Quality Monitoring Program collects data on the chemical, physical, and biological characteristics of Delaware's surface waters and consists of four major components:
+Delaware's Surface Water Quality Monitoring Program collects data on the chemical, physical, and biological characteristics of Delaware's surface waters and consists of seven major components:

 - General Assessment Monitoring